Female Urinary Incontinence: Think of it as a medical condition, not an embarrassment. And know that it’s treatable.

 The other, even more important thing to remember is that most urinary incontinence is treatable.
 In fact, it can be treatable in up to 90% of the people who experience it.
 And that doesn’t mean just dealing with the results by using absorbent pads and adult diapers.
 It means a wide range of procedures that include behavioral techniques, medical devices, physical therapy, medications, surgery and other interventions that can help you return to a higher quality of life.

-Toward this goal, Riverside Hampton Roads Urology, a practice made up of some of the region’s top urologists including the only female urologist on the Peninsula, have been effectively treating urinary incontinence in women for over three decades.
+Toward this goal, Riverside Urology Specialists, a practice made up of some of the region’s top urologists including the only female urologist on the Peninsula, have been effectively treating urinary incontinence in women for over three decades.

 What is urinary incontinence and what forms does it take?